Goal: The Perfect Freedom Band Fit

 Now that you have correctly measured your largest and smallest measurements, visit any Freedom Band product page and visit the dropdown "adjustable band size" section and order the band measurement that contains both the smallest and largest measurements.

 Example: Susan's smallest measurment was her arm.
 It measured 11" inches around.
 Her largest measurement was her waist.
 It measured 32" inches around.
-Therefore, the correct band size Susan would order is the 10-44" Inch adjustable band.
+Therefore, the correct band size Susan would order is the 10-44" Inch adjustable band because it encompasses those two smallest and largest measurements.
 If you would like to be extra sure, you can enter your measurements in the "special notes box" during the checkout process.